aaronmadethis/bethepride/content/english/index.md

                         "imageAltText": "Mohammed Dewji",
                         "name": "Mohammed Dewji",
                         "title": "Business Mogul and Philanthropist",
-                        "paragraph": "Mohammed is the president of MeTL, a pan-African conglomerate with interests across multiple industries and the owner of the Simba Sports Club football team.
+                        "paragraph": "Mohammed is the president of MeTL, a pan-African conglomerate with interests, across multiple industries and the owner of the Simba Sports Club football team.
 In 2016, Mohammed signed the Giving Pledge, a commitment to donate at least half his fortune to philanthropic causes.
 In Tanzania he has donated to several causes such as education, health and community development.
 As a WildAid ambassador he has also lent his voice to supporting wildlife conservation."
                     },
                     {
                         "pic": "DrBernardKissui",